-PGB conceived and developed the GrAM module and integrated it in the ViSTA model, carried out the simulations and analyses of the model and wrote the manuscript with the support of JK and LP.
-JK helped design the study and helped write the manuscript.
+Author contributions.
+PGB conceived and developed GrAM and integrated it into the ViSTA model, carried out the simulations and analyses of the model, and wrote the paper with the support of JK and LP.
+JK helped design the study and helped write the paper.
 LP helped design the study.
-All authors discussed the results and contributed to the final manuscript.
+All authors discussed the results and contributed to the final paper.

-Competing interests

-The authors declare that they have no conflicts of interest.
+Competing interests.
+The authors declare that they have no conflict of interest.

-Acknowledgements

-This research was fully funded through the Natural Sciences and Engineering Research Council (NSERC) of Canada Discovery Grants awarded to second and third authors.
+Acknowledgements.
 We would like to thank Jerome Mayaud for his permission to access the original model and Calcul Québec for access to their computing resources.
-We would like to thank comments made by two anonymous reviewers and the editor that greatly improved the manuscript.
+We would like to acknowledge comments made by two anonymous reviewers and the editor that greatly improved the paper.